 Apple controls the appearance of apps on its store whereas the case with Android is a bit different and also believed to be effortless when developers need to submit their application to the Google Play.
 That's one aspect of the story.
 Android, because of its open source nature is exposed to vulnerability more than Apple.
 But when it comes to security attacks, the percentage for the operating systems is equal.
 Both the apps are at risk of social engineering and for the similar reason both the operating systems can easily be exposed to vulnerabilities.
 But the fact that Android is open source takes it at the edge.

-Let’s look at the numbers both operating systems have in their store for us.
+Let’s look at the numbers Android and iOS operating systems have in their store for us.
 The count represents the number of apps users can find at App and Play Store.
 So, the count goes as:

 Let me be honest about it.
 Numbers are never the true metrics to measure the real popularity.
 Of course, Android host a great deal of applications at the Play Store, but Apple is renowned for letting the apps appear fast on its store if a comparison is made with the counterpart i.e. with Android.

-Making a comparison between iOS and Android concerning hardware specification is not justified as both the platforms boast different software specifications.
+Making a comparison between iOS and Android concerning hardware specification is not justified as both, Android and iOS boast different software specifications.
 Talking strictly in terms of battery per mAh rating, I can say iOS is designed to squeeze the most out of such a setting.
 Whereas the case with Android is a bit different.
 The users can have an Android device with a much bigger battery that may easily outlast any iPhone.